jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

         with self.assertRaises(ModuleNotFoundError):
             import does_not_exist

   and the test passes.
-I get a :ref:`ModuleNotFoundError` when I try to import a file that does not exist,
+I get a :ref:`ModuleNotFoundError` when I try to import a file that does not exist

 ----